-Below, Ian Jackson, Managing Director at Kohler Uninterruptible Power – Ireland, looks at these techniques.
-He starts by discussing the fundamental design approach that optimises energy efficiency under normal operating conditions.
-Next, he explores a smart module switching function that maintains high efficiency levels even when UPS loads drop below 25 percent.
-Finally, he covers eco-mode, and explains that, while it achieves extremely high efficiencies, it is not suitable for all data centre users.
+Below, Alex Emms, Operations Director at KOHLER Uninterruptible Power, looks at these techniques.
+He starts by discussing the fundamental data centre design approach that optimises energy efficiency under normal operating conditions.
+Next, he explores a smart module switching function that maintains high UPS efficiency levels even when loads drop below 25%.
+Finally, he covers eco-mode and explains that, while it achieves extremely high efficiencies, it is not suitable for all data centre solutions.

-The move to modular – and its impact on efficiency
+The move to modular UPS systems – and its impact on efficiency

-When double conversion on-line UPSs first appeared in the seventies, they used transformer-based designs.
-However, advances in power semiconductor technology have facilitated a general industry move towards transformerless solutions.
-This has brought several advantages, including some related to efficiency.
+When double-conversion online uninterruptible power supplies first appeared in the seventies, they used transformer-based UPS designs.
+However, advances in power semiconductor technology have facilitated a general industry move towards transformerless UPS power solutions.
+This has brought several advantages, including some related to UPS efficiency.

-This comprises the UPS supporting, say, a 200kW load; it would use four of its 50kW modules – or five, to provide N+1 redundancy.
+This comprises the uninterruptible power supply supporting, say, a 200kW load; it would use four of its 50kW modules – or five, to provide N+1 redundancy.
 Then, if the load increases, incrementing the UPS’s capacity by plugging in another 50kW module (vertical scaling) is cost-effective, easy, and can be done without even interrupting power to the load.
-Further capacity can be provided by horizontal scaling, i.e. adding more racks in parallel.
+Further capacity can be provided by horizontal scaling, i.e. adding more UPS battery racks in parallel.

-By contrast, a monolithic system typically has to be significantly oversized for future-proofing.
-Additionally, N+1 redundancy must be implemented using two complete systems, so neither can ever be more than 50 percent loaded even in the best case.
-These factors force the monolithic system to work with low loads, where efficiency drops away sharply.
+By contrast, a monolithic UPS system typically has to be significantly oversized for future-proofing.
+Additionally, N+1 redundancy must be implemented using two complete UPS power systems, so neither can ever be more than 50 per cent loaded even in the best case.
+These factors force the monolithic UPS system to work with low loads, where UPS efficiency drops away sharply.

-We have seen how modular topology improves UPS efficiency, but it’s important to maintain these high efficiency levels under low loads.
+We have seen how modular UPS topology improves UPS efficiency, but it’s important to maintain these high-efficiency levels under low loads.
 One way to facilitate this is to use a smart module switching technique called Xtra VFI.

-The efficiency improvements are particularly significant when the load is less than 25 percent of full capacity.
+The UPS efficiency improvements are particularly significant when the load is less than 25 per cent of full UPS capacity.
 Power availability is protected, as the system allows for desired redundancy levels in its module-switching calculations.
 Xtra VFI operation is summarised in Fig.1 below.

 Fig.1: UPS Xtra VFI operating mode